a-c-sreedhar-reddy/Learnings/Readme.md

   BROWSER -> acreddy.com : Hey acreddy.com I need /address.

   acreddy.com -> BROWSER : Chennai.
-Here is my address but only give this to requests
-                          which came from acreddy.com.
+Here is my address but only give this to requests which came from acreddy.com.

   BROWSER : Okay I got the address.
 But acreddy.com want it to be shared with requests originated from acreddy.com But here sreedhar.com is requesting the address.
 Okay I am not going to give this address to sreedhar.com

   BROWSER -> sreedhar.com: Hey sreedhar.com! acreddy.com wants his address to be shared with just requests originated from acreddy.com.
 So sorry I cant share this information with you

   Basically this is CORS.
 The browser checks the **Access-Control-Allow-Origin** header and decides whether to give this response or not.

+#### 04/12/2019

+- ##### Hashing

+  <span style="color:orange;"> Why cant hashing functions be one to one rather than many to one?<span>

+  Because when a user password is hashed and stored then there is a change of collision with other password.